TheRobBrennan/nextjs-grandstack-starter-typescript/README.md

 # Create an empty tsconfig.json file
 $ touch tsconfig.json

-# Run your app and Next.js will automatically discover and configure TypeScript for you
+# Run your app, and Next.js will automatically discover and configure TypeScript for you
 $ npm run dev
 ```